JamieS56/Milestone-Project-1/README.md

 * beach-run-bournemouth.jpg was taken from [visitilfracombe.co.uk](https://www.visitilfracombe.co.uk/item/beat-the-bach-woolacombe-10k-beach-run/)
 * dolphin-raffle.jpg was taken from [thecarousel.com](https://thecarousel.com/wp-content/uploads/2016/03/the-carousel-dolphin.jpg)
 * sponsored-swim.jpg was taken from [southwarknews.co.uk](https://www.southwarknews.co.uk/wp-content/uploads/2019/11/crisis_45857571438-e1572881003253.jpg)

+* The forms used in this project were taken from [Bootstrap](https://getbootstrap.com/docs/5.0/forms/overview/).
+* Icons in this website were taken from [Font Awesome](https://fontawesome.com/v4.7.0/).
 ---

 ## Acknowledgements